 3. Better cross-compatibility with other brands.
 To be honest I have only one particular piece of hardware in mind when I say cross-compatibility, and it concerns circular saws, not miter saws – the rip guide.
 But if there’s one, it’s a sign there may be others that I’m just not aware of.

-The slots through which you insert the rip guide are larger than Makita’s and able to accommodate – in my experience – any widely available rip guide on the market.
-Makita’s on the other hand, are made to take only their brand of rip guide.
+The slots through which you insert the rip guide are generally larger than Makita’s and able to accommodate – in my experience – any widely available rip guide on the market.
+On the other hand, many of Makita’s power saws are made to take only their brand of rip guide.
 This can be a little frustrating considering all the better rip guides are made by third party manufacturers.

 4. Better balance and center-of-gravity.
 This point concerns the newer models of Hitachi vs Makita miter saws, such as Hitachi’s C7RSHC and Makita’s LS0717FL models – in all likelihood the most popular models as of the writing of this post for each of the manufacturers in question.